galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >            - *"Qualified quality phred"*: `20`
 > 2. Rename the output as `Trimmed health collection`
 >
-> 3. Repeat the procude with the `cancer collection` dataset.
+> 3. Repeat the procude with the `Cancer collection` dataset.
 >
 {: .hands_on}